Skip to content

 WARNING: Tread carefully here, as this will require modification of the nextflow.config file.
 Make sure you have saved a back up of your nextflow.config file before playing with these option

-QCReport field desciption
+QCReport field description

 The section of interest is the QCReport fields in the params section of the nextflow.config.
 There are multiple sections with values that can be modified or you can add data for a different organism.
 The default values in the pipeline are set up for Illumina data so you may need to adjust settingS for Nanopore or Pacbio data.